stele1 Spec

 a rough guess at a climb

-an accurate of a short route
+an accurate measurement of a short route

 See Also